top of page

 If they can be caught injured animals need to come into care, either into a rehab or to a wildlife clinic for veterinary assessment.
 Contain them and keep them warm, dark, quiet, and unfed then contact the appropriate facility:

-If the animal is severely injured, for example because it seems to be paralyzed, has an large open wound which might require surgery, might have broken bones, etc please contact your nearest wildlife clinic so it can get veterinary care.
+If the animal is severely injured, for example because it seems to be paralyzed, has a wound which looks like it could require surgery, has extensively broken bones, etc please first contact your nearest wildlife clinic so it can get immediate veterinary care.
 Here in Central Massachusetts the closest will be:

 50 Willard St.